amfern/conveyor.js/README.md

 - system can change only components of other systems it depends directly or indirectly(never change system that are in-front of you)
 - it's ok to set initial value just to make the system function, but initial value that specified by user takes precedence.
 - IO systems are for high frequency input gathering but not processing, all processing of input should be done in Logic systems, high frequency is mandatory to catch as much keys as possible and later calculate the changes from previous state to current
+- system's dependencies will also include requiredDependencies by design.

 create cycleContinuous:
 - you pass array of function representing each engine loop